MinhTuan2405/EnsemTrust/README.md

     cd [YOUR_PROJECT_DIRECTORY]
     ```

 2. (Optional) Configure environment variables.
-You may need to create a `.env` file based on a provided `.env.example`.
+You may need to create a `.env` file based on a provided `.template.env`.

 3. Build and run all services:
     ```bash